davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/monai 0.5.0/README.md

 - check_loader_patches: Shows example of patches fed to the network during the training.

-- networks.py: The architectures available for segmentation are nn-Unet and UneTR (based on Visual transformers)
+- networks.py: The architecture available for segmentation is a nn-Unet.

 - train.py: Runs the training